vime-js/vime/docs/docs/components/ui/icons.md

 import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem'

 Loads an SVG sprite and inserts it into the document.
+By default it loads the Vime icons sprite from the JSDELIVR CDN.

 <!-- Auto Generated Below -->